jfecher/ante-website/content/blog/simplification_through_addition.md

 This article has been a bit all over the place, so thank you to anyone still reading.
-Programming languages are often made cumbersome through the accumulation of a thousand paper cuts rather than just one rock wall.
+Programming languages are often made cumbersome through the accumulation of a thousand paper cuts rather than just one stone wall.
 For this reason, I felt the need to write about more than just the new `shared` mode.
 I also want to draw attention to the fact that while languages can be, and often are, made simpler through additions, this is obviously a fine line to walk as a designer.
 If the addition doesn't hold it's weight then the language has just been made more